Education & Outreach

 This free online course hosts training materials for users and the public to learn about nanofabrication & characterization.

-Watch content on tool trainings, tour our facilities, and learn about how scientists use our tools in a wide array of research areas from medical sensing to new materials development!
+Our YouTube channel provides additional educational content.
+Click on the YouTube icon to watch instrument trainings, tour our facilities, and learn how scientists use our facilities in a wide array of research areas from medical sensing to new materials development!

 Meet a STEM superhero!
 STEM Superheroes work in Science, Technology, Engineering and Math.
 Our superheroes celebrate STEM by empowering and inspiring the younger generation.
 Webinars are hosted live and recordings are posted online.